burlster1980/arupcodev060/content/creating-pages/creating-news.md

 				Fig1: Creating a new News item.
 You need to right click on the 'News' node, and choose 'Insert &gt; News'
 			</div>
 			<ul>
-				<li>Enter a name for your news item that suitably describes the content (NB - this name will form the URL of the article for example if you called your item 'My news item' the url would be arup.com/news-and-events/my-news-item) and click OK</li>
+				<li>Enter a name for your news item that suitably describes the content - most likely the article's title (NB - this name will form the URL of the article for example if you called your item 'My news item' the url would be arup.com/news-and-events/my-news-item) and click OK</li>
 				<li>The screen will then reload, and you've successfully created your news item</li>
 			</ul>

 		</div>
 	</div>
 </section>